Learn about Zero Trust Architecture

 Here is a heat map of the first new attack on September 18, 2017, featuring the “Message from KM_C224e” subject line followed by the source countries of the machines used in the botnet to send the emails:

-ISPs in general were co-opted heavily in this attack which points to both the sophistication of the attack and inadequate cyber-defense at their endpoints and with their own network and website security.
+ISPs in general were co-opted heavily in this attack which points to both the sophistication of the attack and inadequate cyber-defense at their endpoints and with their own network and website security solutions.
 As with the August attacks, many servers and devices in Vietnam and Mexico were utilized to execute the global attacks.
 Here are the leading range owners detected in the “Message from KM_C224e” attack:

 The smaller of the 2 prongs in this September campaign sends phishing emails with the subject, “Status of invoice” and appears to be from a local vendor, even including a greeting of “Hello,” a polite request to view the attachment, and a signature and contact details from a fictitious vendor employee.
 Again, notice how familiar the email looks to